insforge-cli

 • npm run build succeeds locally

-• All required env vars configured with correct framework prefix
+• All env vars use the correct framework prefix

 • Edge function directories excluded from frontend build (if applicable)